Technology and Diversity – EDUC 629

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and contain at least 1 reference cited in current APA format.
+Each thread must be at least 200 words and contain at least 1 reference cited in current APA format.
 At the end of each thread, a reference list in current APA format must be included, as well.
 In addition to the thread, the candidate is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 250 words and contain at least 1 reference to the course material in current APA format.
+Each reply must be at least 100 words and contain at least 1 reference to the course material in current APA format.
 (MLO: C, D)

-For this assignment, the candidate will provide a summary of the International Standards for Technology Educators (ISTE), the Universal Design for Learning (UDL) guidelines, and the Technology Pedagogical Content Knowledge (TPCK) framework.
+For this assignment, the candidate will provide an Infographic of the International Standards for Technology Educators (ISTE), the Universal Design for Learning (UDL) guidelines, and the Technology Pedagogical Content Knowledge (TPCK) framework.
 The candidate must then provide an overview of each standard’s unique qualities, as well as an explanation of how they can be applied in the field of instructional design and technology.
-Overall, this assignment must be 2–3 pages.
 The goal of this assignment is to demonstrate an understanding of each of these standards and provide a foundation for how they will be applied through the candidate’s Technology Implementation Plan.
 (MLO: B, C, D)

 Technology Implementation Plan (TIP)

 In this series of assignments, the candidate will develop a technology integration plan for meeting diverse learning needs in an educational, professional, or training learning environment.
-This assignment will be completed in 5 parts and must follow the template provided within the course.
-The length requirements listed below in each section are only a required minimum and may be exceeded (Note: the TIP will be single-spaced).
-The entire plan must be at least 10 pages and use at least 5 sources cited in current APA format.
+This assignment will be completed in 3 parts and must follow the template provided within the course.
+The length requirements listed below in each section are only a required minimum and may be exceeded (Note: the TIP will be APA format).
+The entire plan must use at least 5 sources cited in current APA format.
 (MLO: A, B, C, D)

 The candidate will complete a provided template and describe in 1–2 pages how every goal has been met through the TIP.
 The candidate will also incorporate his/her instructor’s feedback for Parts 1–4 of the TIP.
 The candidate will submit the completed TIP and a reference page including at least 5 sources used in the writing of the overall plan, cited in current APA format.